The Wind (band): 2023: Introduction, debut, and Shin Jae-won's departure

-2024–present: An Chan-won's health and subsequent releases
+2024–2025: An Chan-won's and Thanatorn's hiatus and subsequent releases

-On January 23, it was announced that member An Chan-won would take a temporary break from activities with the group due to health issues, and would not take part in promotions for the group's upcoming EP.
+On January 23, 2024, it was announced that member An Chan-won would take a temporary break from activities with the group due to health issues, and would not take part in promotions for the group's upcoming EP.
 The group released their second EP Our: Youthteen on February 14, along with the single "H!
 Teen".
 An Chanwon returned from his hiatus on May 5.

-Between May 10 and 12, The Wind participated in KCON Japan's main show, marking its first entry with Japanese fans.
+Between May 10 and 12, 2024, The Wind participated in KCON Japan's main show, marking its first entry with Japanese fans.

 The single "Sirius Part.
-2" was released on May 15 to celebrate the group's one-year anniversary.
+2" was released on May 15, 2024, to celebrate the group's one-year anniversary.

-On October 7, The Wind released their third EP Hello: My First Love and its lead single of the same name.
+On October 7, 2024, The Wind released their third EP Hello: My First Love and its lead single of the same name.
 The group took their first music show win through this release on October 18 on Music Bank.

 On March 17, 2025, The Wind released their second single album Only One Story along with the single "Only One."

-On May 7, it was announced that member Thanatorn would take a temporary break from activities with the group due to personal reasons.
+On May 7, 2025, it was announced that member Thanatorn would take a temporary break from activities with the group due to personal reasons.

-The single "Hello Tomorrow" was released on May 15 to celebrate the group's two-year anniversary.
+The single "Hello Tomorrow" was released on May 15, 2025, to celebrate the group's two-year anniversary.

+2026–Present: New management and subsequent releases under PPangStar entertainment and Kim Hee-soo's Hiatus

+On April 22, 2026, With Us Entertainment entered a partnership with PPangStar Entertainment.
+PPangStar Entertainment will be managing The Wind's group activities driven by a shift in direction and the goal of global expansion.

+On May 6, 2026, it was announced that member Kim Hee-Soo would be taking a break from group activities due to anxiety related symptoms.

+On July 29, 2026, The Wind released their 4th EP Second Wind : S# 00 and its lead single 'Party Like A Rock Star'.
+The album was produced by Block B's Park Kyung.